 We've led thinking and pioneered practice in sustainable development, including launching the London Sustainability Exchange and initiating the multi-award winning Farming Futures project.
 Bringing together people and organisations around difficult issues such as community energy, shipping and new business models has led to powerful local and international coalitions working together to solve complex sustainability challenges.

-From the outset we wanted to share the outcome of our work and grow the capacity of others to work alongside us, so in 1996 we also founded our magazine Green Futures, and a Masters course in Leadership for Sustainable Development.
+From the outset we wanted to share the outcome of our work and grow the capacity of others to work alongside us, which is why in 1996 we also founded our magazine Green Futures and a Masters course in Leadership for Sustainable Development.